 4.9 Independent Contractor.
 EESI hereby declares and represents that EESI is engaged in an independent business and shall perform its obligations under this Agreement as an independent contractor and not as the employee or, except as expressly provided for pursuant to the terms of this Agreement, the agent of SBC; that the persons performing hereunder are not employees or, except as expressly provided for pursuant to the terms hereof, agents of SBC; that EESI has and hereby retains the right to exercise full control of and supervision over the performance of EESI’S obligations hereunder and full control over the employment, direction, compensation and discharge of all employees, agents and subcontractors assisting in the performance of such obligations; that EESI shall be solely responsible for all matters relating to payment of such employees, including compliance with worker’s compensation, unemployment and disability insurance, social security, withholding and all other applicable Laws governing such matters; and that EESI shall be responsible for EESI’S own acts and those of EESI’S agents, employees and contractors during the performance of EESI’S obligations under this Agreement.

 4.10 Compliance With Laws.
-Subject to EESI’s cancellation rights under Section 3.4 (Early Cancellation), each Party shall comply with all applicable Laws and Rules in its performance of this Agreement, including, but not limited to, obtaining regulatory approvals and agreements with regulated entities.
+Subject to EESI’s termination rights under Section 3.4 (Early Termination), each Party shall comply with all applicable Laws and Rules in its performance of this Agreement, including, but not limited to, obtaining regulatory approvals and agreements with regulated entities.
 Each Party shall bear all costs associated with said compliance and shall indemnify and hold the other Party harmless, in accordance with Section 30 of this Agreement, for such Party’s failure to comply with such Laws and Rules.

 4.11 Records and Audits.
 Each Party shall maintain complete and accurate records of all matters which relate to such Party’s obligations under this Agreement in accordance with generally accepted accounting principles and practices, uniformly and consistently applied in a format that will permit audit.
 Unless otherwise provided in this Agreement, such records shall be retained for a period of three (3) years or the period required by the applicable Laws and Rules, whichever is longer.
 To the extent that such records are directly relevant in determining if such Party is complying with its obligations under this Agreement, the other Party and its authorized representatives shall have access to such records for inspection and audit during normal business hours so long as such information is not reasonably available to such other Party, is reasonably necessary to such other Party’s audit, does not violate a Law or Rule or contract obligating such Party to keep such information confidential, and such other Party agrees to sign an appropriate nondisclosure agreement restricting access to such information to individuals with a clear need to know.